Lee Valley White Water Centre: Design

 The main facility building is designed by FaulknerBrowns Architects.
 The canoe course is located within a wider parkland setting designed by U.S.-based landscape architects Michael Van Valkenburgh Associates.
-White-water course specialists Whitewater Parks International, working with civil and structural engineers Cundall, are the designers of the white-water courses.
+White-water course specialists Whitewater Parks International, working with civil and structural engineers Cundall, are the designers of the white-water courses from initial concept through venue delivery.
 Indigo Planning were the planning consultants and managed the preparation of the Environmental Statement.
 Stage D of the design process was completed by Morrison Construction The Team of S2o Design and Engineering and Engineering Paddler Designs completed the detail design of the white-water channel itself.
-The detail design of the white-water channel involved the creation of a 1:10 Froude scaled physical model that resulted in numerous changes to the initial white-water channel design.
+The detail design of the white-water channel involved the creation of a 1:10 Froude scaled physical model that resulted in some channel edge changes but no changes to the hydraulic design of white-water channel.
 One of these changes was the conceptualization, design and implementation of the RapidBlocs Obstacle system.
 The RapidBlocs system allows course operators to reconfigure the placement of boulders, eddies, and rapids to meet design objectives.
 S2o and EPD were further responsible for course tuning and commissioning.